Structure and computability of preimages in the Game of Life: Introduction

+Most single-step properties of two-dimensional cellular automata, such as injectivity or reversibility, are undecidable, as are most dynamical properties of CA in any number of dimensions \cite{Ka18,Su18}.
+By contrast, for one-dimensional CA single-step problems are much easier than for higher-dimensional CA, as they can be modeled by finite state machines \cite{Su15}.
+In particular, the orphans of a one-dimensional CA form a regular language that can be explicitly computed from the local rule \cite{Wo84}.
+Even the dynamical properties of one- and higher-dimensional CA tend to be qualitatively different, even though both are undecidable \cite{SaTh11}.

-The technical framework where we prove most of our results is adapted from the idea of intrinsic universality \cite{iu} in cellular automata theory.
-The basic idea is that a universal block map $\phi$ can simulate any other block map $\psi$, when symbols of (the codomain of) $\psi$ are replaced by suitable patterns (in the codomain) of $\phi$.
+The technical framework where we prove most of our results is adapted from the idea of intrinsic universality in cellular automata theory \cite{iu,DeMaOlTh11,DeMaOlTh11b}.
+The basic idea is that a universal block map $\phi$ can simulate any other block map $\psi$, when symbols of (the codomain of) $\psi$ are replaced by suitable rectangular patterns (in the codomain) of $\phi$.
 We in fact introduce three notions of universality for block maps, namely weak, semiweak and strong universality.
 We develop a basic theory of these notions, and show that a certain block map taking satisfied logical circuits to their underlying circuits (all encoded as subshifts of finite type) is strongly universal.

-We prove that Game of Life semiweakly simulates the circuit system, and conclude that it is semiweakly universal (Theorem~\ref{thm:GoLSemiweaklyUniversal}), which suffices to prove all the results above (indeed, all but Theorem~\ref{thm:PreimagePeriodicUndecidable} follow from weak universality).
-We leave open whether Game of Life is strongly universal.
-This would imply, for example, that it is undecidable whether a periodic configuration that admits some preimage also admits an aperiodic preimage, which for now we cannot conclude.
+We prove that the Game of Life semiweakly simulates the circuit system, and conclude that it is semiweakly universal (Theorem~\ref{thm:GoLSemiweaklyUniversal}).
+This suffices to prove all the results above.
+Indeed, all but Theorem~\ref{thm:PreimagePeriodicUndecidable} follow from weak universality.

 All of our gadgets were found using SAT-solvers to find preimages (and prove the lack of particular types of preimages) for patterns, and then looking for suitable patterns using various types of search methods, in some cases accompanied by a bit of manual experimentation.
+Our paper is by no means the first time ``NP-completeness gadgets'' are found by computer \cite{ErRu13,RuHo10}.\footnote{See references in \cite{NPcomp} for more examples.}

 The results are conditional to SAT-solvers' claims about the gadgets being correct.
 We have not been able to verify any but the most obvious claims with straightforward search algorithms.
 Information on the implementation and testing can be found in Section~\ref{sec:Implementation}.

-Our paper is by no means the first time ``NP-completeness gadgets'' are found by computer, see references in \cite{NPcomp}.